MolecularNeurobiology/LOOPER/MinervaPlugin/README.md

 - *get_metrics()* Retrieves the current metrics used for pings.
 - *set_step()* Updates the current step in the metrics.
 - *get_is_running()* Retrieves the current is_running flag

+### Notes for setting up dev/testing environment
+- use of the plugin requires a rabbitmq server to connect to
+- if not present on your system, or no remote server is available - install rabbitmq and erlang.